U.S. Senate committees urge new security steps after Capitol riot

 Gary Peters, a Democrat who chairs the Senate Homeland Security Committee, told reporters the report was not intended to be a substitute for a bipartisan commission that could investigate further.

-Late last month Senate Republicans blocked legislation to set up a bipartisan commission that would have the power to force witnesses, possibly including Trump, to testify under oath about what happened that day.
-Republican opponents said the Senate committees' probe, as well as ongoing prosecutions, are enough investigation.
+Late last month, Senate Republicans blocked legislation to set up a bipartisan commission that would have the power to force witnesses, possibly including Trump, to testify under oath about what happened that day.
+Republican opponents said the Senate committees' probe, as well as ongoing prosecutions, were enough investigation.

+The Senate committees said they did not get all the information they had sought from several agencies.

-(Reporting by Susan Cornwell, additional reporting by Mark Hosenball and Idrees Ali; Editing by Scott Malone and Cynthia Osterman)
+(Reporting by Susan Cornwell, additional reporting by Mark Hosenball, Idrees Ali and Susan Heavey; Editing by Scott Malone, Cynthia Osterman and Bernadette Baum)

 ((susan.cornwell@thomsonreuters.com;))